atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 You may disable Google Analytics on all sites that you are visiting by installing official [browser extension](https://tools.google.com/dlpage/gaoptout).

-## Users rights
+## Granted rights

+The General Data Protection Regulation (GDPR for short) grants users personal data certain rights protections, among which are:

+- the right to know what data about you is being held and processed
+- the right to rectify any inaccurate personal data
+- the right to be forgotten
+- the right to restriction of processing
-Users are granted right to
+- the right to object to processing

-To learn more about your rights, please see the complete text of the General Data Protection Regulation (or GDPR) [available here](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG).
+To learn more about your rights, please see the complete text of the General Data Protection Regulation [available here](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG).

-## Removing your information from the site
+## Exerting rights on the site

-Users are able to delete their username, e-mail and IP addresses associated with their account at any time by using the "[Delete account](https://misago-project.org/options/delete-account/)" or contacting the site staff.
+Users may exert their right to be forgotten, right to restriction of processing as well as objection to processing at any time by using the "[Delete account](https://misago-project.org/options/delete-account/)" or contacting the site staff.
+Doing this will result in their account, username, e-mail and IP addresses being deleted from the site.

-Likewise, users may change their username or e-mail to new one through the options available in the "[Change options](https://misago-project.org/options/forum-options/)" section of the site or contacting the site staff.
+Users may exert their right to rectify any inaccurate personal data through the features and tools provided by the site such as option to edit their content or "[Change options](https://misago-project.org/options/forum-options/)" section of the site or contacting the site staff.

-The site staff puts their best efford automatically delete personal data embed into the forum posts or attachments or you profile, the members of site staff maintain ability to remove or anonymize any personal information being stored on our site upon your request.
+The site staff is committed to fullfilling the user requests concerning exertion of their data protection rights to the best result possible